A9Radeus/Array3D/README.md

 ![GitHub](https://img.shields.io/github/license/A9Radeus/Array3D)
 ![GitHub](https://img.shields.io/badge/language-C%2B%2B17-blue)

-Array3D is std::array-like data structure used to represent data existing in 3D (for example: vertices/indices for complex Bezier Patches).
+Array3D is std::array-like data structure used to represent data in 3 dimensions (for example: vertices/indices for complex Bezier Patches).

 Internally, Array3D uses a single std::array, which means that:
 * it is cache-friendly (contiguous memory)